-#GETSET Issuing a #GETSET command displays a listing to the terminal of all current settings and their values.
+#GETSET\ Issuing a #GETSET\ command displays a listing to the terminal of all current settings and their values.
 The list is presented in a form that can be easily copied and pasted to another AMU terminal to quickly duplicate the configuration from one unit to another.
-Here is an example only:
+Here is an example only (SAGRN) as at 20180710: